International Society for Antiviral Research

-The International Society for Antiviral Research (ISAR) is a scientific society that focuses on the discovery and clinical application of antiviral agents.
-It was founded in 1987 to encourage the exchange of information and collaborative research on the development of biological and chemical antiviral agents.
+The International Society for Antiviral Research (ISAR) is a scientific society that focuses on the discovery, development, evaluation, and clinical application of antiviral agents.
+It was founded in 1987 to encourage the exchange of information and collaborative research on the development of biological and chemical antiviral agents across the globe.

 ISAR sponsors the International Conference on Antiviral Research (ICAR), held yearly since 1988 when the second ICAR occurred in Williamsburg, Virginia.
 ISAR also provides scientific information through peer-reviewed scientific journals and administers several international awards.

-As of 25 May 2024, the president of the society was Luis M Schang and the president-elect was David Durantel.
-Previously, Johan Neyts was president from 2018-2020, succeeded as president by Kara Carter (2020-2022), and then Katherine Seley-Radtke (2022-2024).
+As of 25 May 2026, the president of the society was David Durantel, the president-elect was Robert Jordan, and the past president, Luis M Schang Previously, Johan Neyts was president from 2018-2020, succeeded as president by Kara Carter (2020-2022), and then Katherine Seley-Radtke (2022-2024).

 Founding

 The foundation for the International Society for Antiviral Research (ISAR) was laid at meetings held in Rotterdam, Netherlands (April 30 – May 3, 1985) and in Il Ciocco, Italy (May 10-23, 1987) by NATO.

 The society, in the persons of William M. Shannon, Earl R. Kern, and Richard J. Whitley registered articles of incorporation in the United States in the state of Alabama, on May 14, 1987.
 The society's stated purpose was "the promotion and advancement of scientific knowledge in the area of antiviral scientific research for the benefit of all human beings".

 The original Board of Directors of ISAR included Alfons Billiau (KU Leuven, Leuven, Belgium), Erik De Clercq (Rega Institute, KU Leuven), A. Kirk Field (Squibb Institute for Medical Research, Princeton, New Jersey), George J. Galasso (National Institutes of Health (U.S.)), Earl R. Kern (University of Utah, Salt Lake City, Utah), William M. Shannon (Southern Research Institute, Birmingham, Alabama), and Richard J. Whitley (University of Alabama at Birmingham).
 Richard Whitley became the first president of ISAR, serving from 1988-1990, with De Clercq as president elect.